Managing Yandex StoreDoc cluster hosts

 --cluster-name <cluster_name>

-You can get the host name with a list of Yandex StoreDoc cluster hosts and the cluster name with a list of clusters in the folder.
+You can get the host name from the list of Yandex StoreDoc cluster hosts and the cluster name from the list list of clusters in your folder.

 To remove a host from a Yandex StoreDoc cluster: